zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 * `metadata.stats` , object

   stats about the parsed text:
-   - `signs`: number of chars, spaces uncluded
+   - `signs`: number of chars, spaces included
    - ` words`: number of words

 ## `/latex` - Markdown to LaTeX